The Universal College in Aley

 The Universal College - Aley (UCA; Al - Jamiaa Al Wataniya) was founded in 1907 and operated as a K–12 institution for many decades as an independent college preparatory school.

 In 1983, UCA was forced to close its doors to students due to the impact of many years of political unrest in Lebanon and the resulting war damage to the campus and the surrounding areas.
 But after things stabilized, a new Universal College in Aley opened its doors to students for the first time since 1983 on October 4, 2001 as a member of the Esol Education.

 Accreditation

 The school is privately owned and approved to operate by the Lebanese Ministry of Education.
-The school is fully accredited by the Middle States Association of Colleges and Schools (Philadelphia, Pennsylvania).